Pinto1232/VueProject/README.md

 # FullView (fullview)

-This is an advance admin dashboard app
+This is a dynamic crypto app

 ## Install the dependencies
 ```bash